-Clayton’s project focuses on terrestrially aged Eucalyptus camaldulensis (River red gum) leaves as a source of bioavailable dissolved organic nitrogen (DON), which he believes has the capacity to act as a valuable nutrient source to in-stream processes, but has received limited attention in the past.
-After investigating proteins and amino acids from Eucalyptus leaves as a DON source, Clayton has now begun to examine fungi as both a source and for catalyst for the release of DON.
-He hopes that his work will contribute to a greater understanding of freshwater nutrient cycles and food-web dynamics within both floodplain and riverine environments.
+My project focuses on terrestrially aged Eucalyptus camaldulensis (River red gum) leaves as a source of bioavailable dissolved organic nitrogen (DON), which I believe has the capacity to act as a valuable nutrient source to in-stream processes, but has received limited attention in the past.
+After investigating proteins and amino acids from Eucalyptus leaves as a DON source, I have now begun to examine fungi as both a source of and catalyst for the release of DON.
+I hope that this work will contribute to a greater understanding of freshwater nutrient cycles and food-web dynamics within both floodplain and riverine environments.

 Multimodal signalling by the Australian dancing frog, Litoria fallax